Centers & Affiliated Entities Policy 105

 This Regulation does not apply to Affiliated or Associated Entities, as defined in University Policy.
 Any other exceptions or modifications to these regulations must be approved by the President.

-The Office of Research and Sponsored Programs at UNC General Administration will compile an updated listing of all UNC centers and institutes every two years, in accordance with the long-range planning process.
+The Office of Research and Sponsored Programs at UNC System Office will compile an updated listing of all UNC centers and institutes every two years, in accordance with the long-range planning process.
 This information will be posted on the UNC website and categorized by mission.
 Each center or institute must be designated as a research, public service, or instructional unit in accordance with its primary mission and core activities, with the understanding that many centers and institutes will also conduct complementary activities outside of their primary designated mission.
 Administrative campuses must also designate when a center or institute that they administer is a UNC System Multi-Campus Center or Institute.